Anastasiya-ZhyrkevichC/room-visualizer/README.md

 - _13 Mar:_
   - Raycasting against the whole room, when the box is selected.
 Now, the nearest plan is get the render a cupboard + find the potential places for rendering the cupboard.
 - _14 Mar:_
   - When the box is selected, then render the cupboard somewhere in the room around the wall.
 Supported the back wall currently.
+  - onClick -> draw a solid cupboard and insert it into the room.

 # Nearest plans:

 - Make opacity, when trying to find a place for the element.
-- onClick -> draw a solid cupboard and insert it into the room.
+- Make a storage of possible boxes with sizes.
+Use them for buttons and for rendering.
+- Handle the intersections.
+- Handle esc on the draw phase.
 - Get 2D plan.

 # Comments: